 UI Setting Description Valid Range Default Value ECN to ETBN Specify which ETBN in the consist will be connected by the ECN.
 Drop-down list of ETBN Static IDs (depends on the ETBN(s) in Consist setting in Industrial Application > IEC 61375 > Ethernet Train Backbone - TTDP Setting) N/A ECN port VLAN ID Specify the VLAN ID of the ECN port.
 Specifying a VLAN ID is required if the selected ECN is connected to this ETBN.
-Valid VLAN ID N/A ECN interface IP address Set the interface IP address for the ECN.
+Note We recommend setting the ECN Port VLAN ID value to 1000 + (Local ETBN Static ID) for cases where Valid VLAN ID N/A ECN interface IP address each ETBN corresponds to its own ECN.
+Set the interface IP address for the ECN.
 Valid IP address N/A